 Pursuant to the 2016 Plan, the Company can grant associates and non-associate directors long-term cash and stock-based compensation.
-During the year ended December 31, 2018, the Company granted certain associates restricted stock units which are earned over time or based on various performance measures and convert to common stock upon vesting, which are summarized here and expanded further below:
+During the year ended December 31, 2019, the Company granted certain associates restricted stock units which are earned over time or based on various performance measures and convert to common stock upon vesting, which are summarized here and expanded further below:

-The following summarizes the activity for the Time Vesting Units, the Financial Performance Units and the Market Performance Units for the year ended December 31, 2018:
+The following summarizes the activity for the Time Vesting Units, the Financial Performance Units and the Market Performance Units for the year ended December 31, 2019:

-Time Vesting Units Financial Performance Units Market Performance Units Outstanding at beginning of year 179,990 20,840 21,467 Granted 42,442 250 250 Vested (23,282) - - Forfeited (14,781) (5,158) (4,459) Outstanding at end of period 184,369 15,932 17,258
+Time Vesting Units Financial Performance Units Market Performance Units Outstanding at December 31, 2018 184,369 15,932 17,258 Granted 74,343 62,569 Vested (23,281) Forfeited (25,987) (9,075) (2,396) Outstanding at December 31, 2019 209,444 69,426 14,862

+During the year ended December 31, 2019, the Company issued 15,446 shares of common stock upon the settlement of Time Vesting Units.
+The remaining 7,835 shares were surrendered with a combined market value at the dates of settlement of \$0.1 million to cover employee withholding taxes.
 During the year ended December 31, 2018, the Company issued 16,969 shares of common stock upon the settlement of Time Vesting Units.
 The remaining 6,313 shares were surrendered with a combined market value at the dates of settlement of \$0.2 million to cover employee withholding taxes.